This post may contain affiliate links. You can see my full disclosure.

 Use only one diaper pail, and do not put water in it.
 There is no need to rinse dirty diapers as long as baby is solely breast-fed.
 Once baby starts eating solids (or formula), the dirty diapers need to be rinsed in the toilet.
-Flushable, biodegradable diaper liners also available in a roll can minimize mess on the diaper.
-You just lay the liner in the center of the diaper and then dump the liner in the toilet when soiled.
-The liners can be washed with the diapers until you need to flush them away.
-Using the liners are optional.
-Sometimes, if the waste is solid enough, it just easily drops in the toilet with no problem without the use of liners.
+Flushable, biodegradable diaper liners are also available to make clean-up a breeze.

 Wash diapers once the pail gets full which is every 2-3 days with only one baby in diapers.
 First, set the washer to run a medium sized load and do a cold/cold wash on the shortest possible cycle.
 If the diapers seem extra dirty or stinky, or if baby is sick, add either washing soda or baking soda to disinfect the diapers.